networknext/next/README.md

 6. Set environment variables on the server, so Network Next knows where your server is running.

-        export NEXT_SERVER_ADDRESS="10.2.100.23:40000"       # change to the real public IP:port of your server export NEXT_DATACENTER=""                            # autodetects datacenter in GCP or AWS.
-Talk to us otherwise!
+        export NEXT_SERVER_ADDRESS="10.2.100.23:40000"       # change to the real public IP:port of your server export NEXT_DATACENTER=""                            # autodetects datacenter in GCP or AWS